astuff/ssc_joystick/README.md

 # JSON Parameters #
     - publish_interval: The publish interval of the steering and apeed commands, in seconds.
     - joy_fault_timeout: The timeout before a lack of joystick messages will trigger a fault, in seconds.
+    - vel_controller_name: The namespace and name of the vehicle controller ROS node (from the launch file) used to detect overrides and faults in the dbw system

     - engage_button: The joystick button used to engage the joystick controller
     - disengage_button: The joystick button used to disengage the joystick controller